 GDP

-India's most important export goods are medium and light oils, diamonds and articles of jewellery, machinery, appliances, and vehicles as well as pharmaceuticals and biochemicals.
+India's most important export goods are medium and light oils, machinery, appliances, diamonds and articles of jewellery, and vehicles as well as pharmaceuticals and biochemicals.

-Total trade with the EU amounted to almost €124 billion in 2023, 12.2% of India's total trade. €55 billion are imports from the EU, putting the EU in third place as a supplier (behind China and Russia), and €69 billion worth of goods were exported to the EU, making the EU the second most important export market, after the US.
+Total trade with the EU amounted to almost €120 billion in 2020, 12% of India's total trade. €45 billion are imports from the EU, putting the EU in fourth place as a supplier (behind China, Russia, and the UAE), and €74 billion worth of goods were exported to the EU, making the EU the second most important export market, after the US.

-Share of India's exports to the EU in 2023 that were eligible for reduced tariffs granted by the Standard GSP.
+Share of India's exports to the EU in 2024 that were eligible for reduced tariffs granted by the Standard GSP.

-India's preference utilisation rate in 2023.
+India's preference utilisation rate in 2024.

-Share of zero-duty imports from India.
+Share of zero-duty imports from India in 2024.

 Access all info about EU-India relations on the International Partnerships website.